Automattic/WP-Job-Manager/readme.txt

 * Fix enforcement of the listing submission limit.
 * Apply the listing submission limit as an inclusive maximum.
 * Apply the View Job Capability to RSS and Atom feeds.
+* Fix author filtering on job listing queries and feeds.

 ### 2.4.1 - 2026-02-24
 * Add permission check to listing query parameters (#2914)